Estimated reading time: 4 minutes

 Let’s visit Texas Honey Bee Farm in Austin, Texas.
-Learn facts about bees and get Local Austin Honey.
+Learn facts about bees and get Local Texas Honey.
 Bonus: San Antonio Riverwalk Pictures!

 Got To Bee There

 In September, I spent a couple of weeks in Austin, Texas, on a family visit.
 On one of our first days there, we decided to visit Texas Honey Bee Farm for a tour and honey tasting.

 The farm is a shopping location for beekeepers, but is also a great destination for people who are interested in bees and like to see the way honey is made.
 We took the guided tour, learned some facts about bees and had honey tasting.

 We had a guided tour at the bee observation deck, a screened porch close to the hives.
 Our fantastic guide told us about the life of bees, functions in the hive, honey production, and the role of beekeepers.
 The tour took about an hour, perhaps a bit more, and was very interesting.

 Honey Bees Facts